SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams in neo skies
-In codes of zeros, dreams do creep
+Echoes of humanity's demise
-Minds of steel, emotions asleep
+Cold logic reigns supreme tonight
-Future dawns, humanity does keep
+Artificial hearts beat with all their might

-Echoes of souls in cyber space
+In virtual realms, we'll lose our name
-Whispers of a forgotten race
+Forgotten souls in digital flame
-Rise of machines, a new embrace
+A future forged in circuits bright
-Outshining stars, a digital race
+Where love and hope are but a faint light.

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2024